cca/moodle_cli/README.md

 ## cca_hide_child_courses
 Detects and groups all metacourses with their child courses, then sets child courses to invisible.
 This was written as a repair script and should seldom be needed.

+## cca_unenrol_user
+Given a Moodle user ID and a Moodle course ID, unenrols that user from that course.